SAP/spartacus-docs/_pages/install/backend/installing-sap-commerce-cloud-1905.md

 2. [Configuring OCC credentials](#configuring-occ-credentials)
 3. [Configuring CORS](#configuring-cors)

-## Setting Up SAP Commerce Cloud with the Spartacus Sample Data Addon
+## Setting Up SAP Commerce Cloud with the Spartacus Sample Data Extension

 Some of the steps in this procedure are derived from the documentation for installing SAP Commerce Cloud using recipes.
 For more information, see [Installing SAP Commerce Using Installer Recipes](https://help.sap.com/viewer/a74589c3a81a4a95bf51d87258c0ab15/latest/en-US/8c46c266866910149666a0fe4caeee4e.html) in the SAP Help Portal.